-Claim: Photograph shows a crashed pickup truck perched atop a sports car in a garage.
+Claim: Photograph shows a pickup truck that a wife crashed into her husband's Ferrari in the family garage.

 Example:[Collected via e-mail, 2006]